Identification friend or foe: Submarines

-In World War I, 8 submarines were sunk by friendly fire and in World War II nearly 20 were sunk this way.
-Still, Identification of friend or foe (IFF) has not been regarded a high concern before the 1990s by the US military as not many other countries possess submarines.
+In World War I, eight submarines were sunk by friendly fire and in World War II nearly twenty were sunk this way.
+Still, IFF has not been regarded a high concern before the 1990s by the US military as not many other countries possess submarines.

 IFF methods that are analogous to aircraft IFF have been deemed unfeasible for submarines because they would make submarines easier to detect.
 Thus, having friendly submarines broadcast a signal, or somehow increase the submarine's signature (based on acoustics, magnetic fluctuations etc.), are not considered viable.
 Instead, submarine IFF is done based on carefully defining areas of operation.
 Each friendly submarine is assigned a patrol area, where the presence of any other submarine is deemed hostile and open to attack.
 Further, within these assigned areas, surface ships and aircraft refrain from any anti-submarine warfare (ASW); only the resident submarine may target other submarines in its own area.
 Ships and aircraft may still engage in ASW in areas that have not been assigned to any friendly submarines.
 Navies also use database of acoustic signatures to attempt to identify the submarine, but acoustic data can be ambiguous and several countries deploy similar classes of submarines.